 Our project commenced formally on September 1, 2008.
 Kate Fuller has been employed as a Graduate Student Researcher to work half-time on the project.
-In the work to date we have emphasized investment in developing our own knowledge and information resources.
+In the work to date we have emphasized investment in developing our own knowledge and information resources and creating preliminary models.
 One important element of this is to develop a detailed data base on the economics of wine and wine grape production in California.
 We have completed the data-gathering phase, and we are compiling the information into a report documenting by county and crush district for each important grape variety the area planted, yield, quantity produced (crush volume), and price over the past 30 years.
 We have also made some investment in learning about how to structure and use models of spatial-dynamic processes such as the spread of disease, and made significant progress in developing an understanding of the pest and disease problem, and an overview of the issues, through consulting with scientists and others and reviewing literature.
-We have learned that the PD/GWSS problem will be difficult to model, so we have opted to focus initially on studying the issues as they arise in the north coastal valleys where PD is spread by native sharpshooters (in particular, the blue-green sharpshooter).
-This approach will enable us to develop some economic data and insight into the problem, management strategies, and costs of prevention, control, and eradication strategies, which will help us in designing approaches to study the more general problem, including the role of the GWSS.
+Having learned that the PD/GWSS problem will be difficult to model, we opted to focus initially on studying the issues as they arise in the north coastal valleys where PD is spread by native sharpshooters (in particular, the BGSS).
+To guide our efforts to understand the issue in that area, we conducted interviews with vineyard managers there, utilizing a process known as "participatory mapping," in which managers were asked to sketch out PD incidence, controls, and associated costs onto aerial images of their vineyards.
+This approach has enabled us to develop some economic data and insight into the problem, management strategies, and costs of prevention, control, and eradication strategies, which will help us in designing approaches to study the more general problem, including the role of the GWSS.
+We will continue this interview strategy in the Temecula area to gain insight into the issue there.

-Based on this work, Kate Fuller wrote a research essay (as required by the Ph.D. program in Agricultural and Resource Economics at UC Davis), titled: "Optimal Management Strategies for Vector-Borne Agricultural Pests and Diseases: Theory and Application to Pierce's Disease of Wine Grapes in Northern California."
-This essay entailed a review of relevant literature as well as the development of the framework for a general economic model of vector-borne disease as applicable to PD.
-As well as providing a useful reference document for our project, it formed the basis for Kate's oral qualifying examination, which she successfully took and passed on July 14 2009.
-Kate's dissertation research plan, to be conducted over the next two years, entails elements related to the main objectives of the project.
-It will begin with work on the BGSS in northern California as a basis for work on the GWSS, ultimately providing a basis for evaluating payoffs to research.
+Based on this work, Kate Fuller has written two research essays (as required by the Ph.D. program in Agricultural and Resource Economics at UC Davis).
+These essays entailed a review of relevant literature as well as the development of the framework for a general economic model of vector-borne disease as applicable to PD.
+As well as providing a useful reference document for our project, they formed the basis for Kate's oral qualifying examination and prospectus.
+Kate's dissertation research plan, to be conducted over the next year, entails elements related to the main objectives of the project.
+It begins with work on the BGSS in Northern California as a basis for work on the GWSS, ultimately providing a basis for evaluating payoffs to research.